Dates for Fall 2022 Cougar Move-in:

 - Switch WiFi channel to 5GHz.
 2.4GHz is a common frequency for electronic devices.
 To avoid wireless interference with these electronics, switch your device to 5GHz: Network Connections --> Adjust the Channel mode to prefer 5GHz

 - A USB WiFi adapter.
 This is an easy way to enhance your device to get the fastest speeds available.
 UIT recommends the NetGear A6210, which is available on campus at the CougarByte and online stores or electronics retailers near you.

 - Test a USB adapter before you purchase!
 Visit the Tech Commons Support Center to try a WiFi adapter and see how much of an improvement it is over your current WiFi connection.

 There are several ways to get help with your IT needs.
 The most frequently asked for services involve general account issues (Cougarnet, Blackboard, etc.), your computer, how to set up wireless, and where to get the software.

-IT Support Center staff will be on-site during move-in to assist you.
-You can also reach us at:
+IT Support Center staff will be onsite during Cougar Move-in to assist you.
+You can also reach IT staff at:

 In-Person: Tech Commons, the basement of MD Anderson Library, every day from 8 a.m. to 8 p.m.

 The University of Houston is vulnerable to impacts from tropical storms and hurricanes.
 This Hurricane Planning Guide provides guidelines and establishes protocols for an organized response to a hurricane.
 It addresses pre-storm preparation and post-storm recovery as well as management of the campus during a storm.
 Click on the following link to learn more information: http://www.uh.edu/emergency-management/ .